Netanyahu vows to target opponents abroad after strike in Qatar

 ‘This is state terror’

-Qatari Prime Minister Mohammed bin Abdulrahman bin Jassim Al Thani described Israel’s attack on Doha as “state terror” in an interview with CNN.
+Separately on Wednesday, in an interview with CNN, Qatari Prime Minister Mohammed bin Abdulrahman bin Jassim Al Thani described Israel’s attack on Doha as “state terror”.

 “I have no words to express how enraged we are from such an action … this is state terror,” Al Thani said on Wednesday.
 “We are betrayed.”